Mobile Hacking II

 What Students Should Bring

-- The Trainer uses a Mac Book Pro, running Mountain Lion, 8 Gig of RAM, with the latest VMFusion installed with Xcode.
+- Often times, Trainers use a Mac Book Pro, running Mountain Lion, 8 Gig of RAM, with the latest VMFusion installed with Xcode.
 If you have a Mac, use the latest version of VMFusion.
-Trainers may use IDA Pro.
+Some Trainers may use IDA Pro.
 If you don’t bring IDA Pro, certain exercises might need to be observed.

 - Windows 7 laptops are also supported with the latest version of VMWare.
 OS X based exercises will need to be observed if you don't bring a Mac to class.